netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Systemd is a system manager that has become the de facto standard for most Linux distributions.
 It is responsible for initializing, managing, and tracking system services and other processes during boot and throughout the system's operation.

-Monitoring systemd services and units is crucial for ensuring that essential services are always running as expected, allowing the tracking of performance and resource usage of services over time.
+Monitoring systemd services and units is crucial for ensuring that essential services are always running as expected, allowing the tracking of performance and resource usage of services over time and the detection of errors, abnormal behaviors and security related issues.

 To effectively monitoring systemd services we are interested in the following: